DetlevCM/chemical-kinetics-solver/Readme.txt

-This ia a basic chemical kinetics solver for chemkin style mechanisms, employed in the thesis titled "Autoxidation Behaviour of Hydrocarbons in the Context of Conventional and Alternative Aviation Fuels",submitted at the University of Leeds in 2015. http://etheses.whiterose.ac.uk/10407/
+This is a basic chemical kinetics solver for chemkin style mechanisms, employed in the thesis titled "Autoxidation Behaviour of Hydrocarbons in the Context of Conventional and Alternative Aviation Fuels",submitted at the University of Leeds in 2015. http://etheses.whiterose.ac.uk/10407/